theresah95/theresah95/README.md

 - 👋 Hi, I’m @theresah95
-- 👩‍🎓 BSc Major in Computer Science student
-- 💻 Also learning HTML, CSS, and JavaScript on the Odin Project
+- 💻 I'm learning HTML, CSS, and JavaScript on the Odin Project

 <!---
 theresah95/theresah95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.